Emergency Withdrawals

 Common Questions

 Q: Why doesn't Flux have a withdrawal queue?
 A: Flux uses a simpler model - withdrawals either succeed or fail.
-ADL provides LP protection without queue complexity.
+ADA provides LP protection without queue complexity.

-Q: What if the ADL Manager doesn't act?
+Q: What if the ADA Manager doesn't act?
 A: You must wait for natural repayments.
-Choose vaults with reputable, responsive ADL Managers.
+Choose vaults with reputable, responsive ADA Managers.

-Q: Can I force the ADL Manager to trigger ADL?
-A: No, only the designated ADL Manager can trigger ADL.
+Q: Can I force the ADLAManager to trigger ADA?
+A: No, only the designated ADA Manager can trigger ADA.

-Q: What if ADL is disabled?
+Q: What if ADA is disabled?
 A: You rely entirely on natural manager repayments.
-Avoid high-utilization vaults without ADL.
+Avoid high-utilization vaults without ADA.

 Q: Will I lose money if I wait?
 A: No, share value continues to accrue interest while you wait.